 • A flexible 6 or 12 month policy period

 • Reasonable payment terms

-Landlord rent guarantee insurance is a great and quite affordable way to minimise your risk as a landlord.
-It is particularly important to ensure you are protected if you only have the one property, or if your property is heavily mortgaged.
-Landlords with portfolios are still at risk, but are usually able to withstand a short period of non-payment.
+Landlord rent guarantee insurance is a great and quite affordable way to minimize your risk as a landlord.
+It is particularly important to ensure you are protected if you only have the one property or if your property is heavily mortgaged.
+Landlords with portfolios are still at risk but are usually able to withstand a short period of non-payment.
 This insurance usually costs less than 5% of the monthly rental value, so make sure you are not a risk by investing in a quality insurance policy.